forthmedia/products/README.md

 There is a GulpFile which builds the project by Babel compiling ES6, then combines and minifies JS and CSS for distribution.

+The products page has responsive column breaks for desktop, pad and mobile devices.

 See the code in action here

 http://www.forth-media.com/git/products/